Trevor Lawrence: 2022

-After losing to the Washington Commanders in the season opener, Lawrence won his next two games against the Indianapolis Colts and Los Angeles Chargers, throwing for a combined 497 yards and five touchdowns.
+After losing to the Washington Commanders in the season opener, Lawrence won his next two games against the Colts and Los Angeles Chargers, throwing for a combined 497 yards and five touchdowns.
 The latter also marked Lawrence's first road victory and earned him AFC Offensive Player of the Week.
 However, the Jaguars went on a five-game losing streak, during which Lawrence completed 57.8% of his passes for 1,068 yards, five touchdowns, and five interceptions.
 He also had two games without any touchdown passes.
 The losing streak ended with a Week 9 victory over the Las Vegas Raiders, which saw Lawrence help Jacksonville overcome a 20–10 halftime deficit to win 27–20.

-Down 27–20 near the end of a Week 12 matchup with the Baltimore Ravens, Lawrence led a game-winning drive in the final two minutes to secure the 28–27 victory.
-In Week 14, Lawrence went 30-for-42 for 368 yards and four total touchdowns in a 36-22 win over the Titans, earning AFC Offensive Player of the Week.
-Lawrence had another comeback victory during Week 15, throwing for 321 yards, four touchdowns, and an interception against the Dallas Cowboys as the Jaguars overcame a 27–10 third quarter deficit to win 40–34 in overtime.

-Lawrence won his next two games against the New York Jets and Houston Texans to bring the Jaguars record to 8–8.
-In the final week of the season against the Tennessee Titans to determine the AFC South, Lawerence completed 20-of-32 passes for 212 yards and 1 touchdown in the 20–16 win, clinching the Jaguars first division title since 2017.
+The Week 9 victory kicked off the Jaguars winning seven of their last nine games, with Lawrence throwing for 2,273 yards, 15 touchdowns, and two interceptions.
+During this period, he led a game-winning drive against the Baltimore Ravens in the final two minutes of their Week 12 matchup and helped overcome a 17-point third quarter deficit in Week 15 to defeat the Dallas Cowboys in overtime.
+Lawrence was also named AFC Player of the Week in Week 14 after completing 30 of 42 passes for 368 yards and three touchdowns and scoring a rushing touchdown in a 36–22 victory over the Tennessee Titans.
+In the season finale against the Titans to determine the AFC South, he completed 20 of 32 passes for 212 yards and one touchdown to win 20–16 and clinch the Jaguars' first division title since 2017.

-Lawrence finished the regular season with notable improvement in numerous areas, improving his touchdown-to-interception ratio from 12–17 to 25–8, along with his passer rating from 71.9 to 95.2, and completing 66.3% of his passes for 4,113 yards.

-In the Jaguars' Wild Card Game against the Los Angeles Chargers, Lawrence struggled mightily to begin the game, throwing three interceptions in the first quarter and four in the first half, becoming the first player to throw three interceptions in the first quarter of a playoff game as the Jaguars trailed 27–7 at halftime.
-After completing 10-of-24 passes for 77 yards and a passer rating of 24.5 in the first two quarters, Lawrence rebounded in the second half, completing 18-of-23 passes for 211 yards, three touchdowns, and a passer rating of 144.5 as the Jaguars overcame a 27-point deficit to win 31–30, marking the third largest comeback in playoff history.
-The next week against the Kansas City Chiefs in the Divisional Round, Lawrence completed 24-of-39 passes for 217 yards, a touchdown, and an interception in the 27–20 loss.
-It was the first loss Lawrence suffered on a Saturday in his football career.
+During the Wild Card round against the Chargers, Lawrence threw four interceptions in the first half, three of which were in the first quarter, which contributed to the Chargers taking a 27–0 lead.
+However, Lawrence rebounded by throwing a touchdown pass before halftime and completing 18 of 23 passes for 211 yards and three touchdowns in the second half to secure the 31–30 victory.
+The Jaguars' 27-point comeback was the third-largest in NFL history.
+The next week against the eventual Super Bowl LVII champion Kansas City Chiefs in the Divisional Round, Lawrence completed 24 of 39 passes for 217 yards, a touchdown, and an interception in the 27–20 loss, marking his first defeat on a Saturday.